 The 240-lb. weight limit is questionable.
 Challenging to assemble.

-Individual components such as the seat and knee pad don't adjust separately.
 Tilt and height must be adjusted together, which doesn't work for some users.

 Offers a sturdy build and is easy to assemble even though it comes with sparse instructions.
 Padding is thick and comfortable.
 Easy to adjust.
+Locking casters are appreciated by many consumers.
+Seat adjusts between 21 and 31 inches.

 Castors occasionally lock or don't move smoothly.
 Some owners say that it doesn't ease their knee pain.